CS3330-Team-O/O_Homework_3/README.md

 <br />
 *public boolean saveStock()
 <h3>Description:</h3>
-<span>StockManagerSingleton allows admins to perform query and modifying operations on the MediaProduct inventory as well as printing the list of MediaProducts that are given.span>
+<span>StockManagerSingleton allows admins to perform query and modifying operations on the MediaProduct inventory as well as printing the list of MediaProducts that are given.</span>